 Let’s start with the last thing we talked about when referring to Twitter – when to post.
 What I find from here is that the Matador Network Facebook page isn’t quite active during Saturdays – which suits me the most, since I decided that it’s an appropriate day to be active on Twitter, too.
 But unlike Twitter, I know that my own Facebook subscribers aren’t active on Saturdays – so I can actually adapt Matador Network’s strategy to my needs.

 However, knowing that people, in general, tend to be less active on social media during the weekends, I won’t exaggerate – just post cool travel insights every now and then to make people’s weekends more fun.

-According to their content, most of the posts include links and none of them are actually simple statuses, as shown in the engagement matrix.
+According to their content, most of their posts include links and none of them are simple statuses, as shown in the engagement matrix.
 Also, most of the links have pictures – which means that visuals can be exploited on social media as well.
 This gives me enough perspective to start improving my page’s Facebook performance based on my competitors’ social media strategy.

 While in terms of absolute numbers I have approximately one-third of their number of fans, the market share situation is dramatically better for my competitors, as shown in the graph below.
 Fortunately, on the previous point I got insight into what they do better and how to improve my social media performance.

 This position, however, is relative as it doesn’t show that my weekly growth is approximately one third compared to Matador Network’s.
 This means that whatever I’ve been doing in terms of posting during the following week isn’t bad at all and what I should focus on is a way of growing this exponentially.